Profiles in "Urbanization Effects on Weather and Climate" Expertise Area

 • Phil’s international career and leadership experience has spanned the fields of system dynamics, 3D analytic and visualization systems, management consulting and analytic services and urban design, He is CEO of ORBIS Dynamics (www.orbisdynamics.com).

-• Erinanne Saffell is the Arizona State Climatologist and Director of the Arizona State Climate Office.
-Her main research interests are extreme weather events and impacts of the Urban Heat Island.
+• Erinanne Saffell PhD, Arizona State Climatologist and Director of the Arizona State Climate Office, builds solutions for Arizona's weather, water, and climate.

 • Georgescu's interests are on human-environment interactions, with research aimed to improve understanding of phenomena related to urbanization-induced landscape change.
 He is a member of the Urban Climate Research Center.